aronedwards91/fantasy-map/README.md

 ## To Do

-- firefox position fix
+- terrain map, update rivers masterfile
-- position controls
+- terrain map, few more mountains where empty
-- terrain map
+- position controls / ui instructions
 - favicon
 - entries for all districts
 - Add cities